datamilas/CroLyricsProject/README.md

 Dashboard to explore data was done using R Shiny and is available [here](https://ana-milas.shinyapps.io/CroLyrics_app/)

 ## Clustering
 [This](https://github.com/datamilas/CroLyricsProject/blob/master/Python/tf-idf.ipynb) notebook is used to perform tf-idf and clustering.
+Details on the workflow are in [this] blog post (https://medium.com/@datamilas/clustering-croatian-singers-based-on-the-lyrics-of-their-songs-dca1403f43f)